-Learning Targets are statements of intended learning based on the National Common Core Standards.
+Learning Targets are statements of intended learning based on Wisconsin state standards.
 Students should review the learning targets and refer to them throughout the school year.
 By the end of the school year, students should achieve mastery of each target below.

 - T1 = Communication Target: Students can effectively communicate for a variety of purposes to a variety of audiences. (writing, speaking, digital media)

 - T2 = Reading Target: Students can comprehend and evaluate both fiction and nonfiction texts.